Caitlyn-Milne/StudyVault/Data Structures and Algorithms/Datastructures and Algorithms overview.md

 To find the shortest path between two nodes, theres a few different algorithms

-[[BFS shortest path]] can find the shortest path in an unweighted graph uses [[Breath-first Search|breath first search]] and says that the first time you find a node during BFS, that is the shortest path.
+[[BFS shortest path]] can find the shortest path in an unweighted graph using [[Breath-first Search|breath first search]] and says that the first time you find a node during BFS, that is the shortest path.

 [[DAG Relaxation]] is used for a weighted directed acyclic graph, and traverses a graph in a [[Topological Ordering]], relaxing a cost to a node with the best found cost so far.